 Hester Swift presenting at Newcastle University road show in 2014

 IALS offers a popular programme of National Training Days to assist MPhil and PhD students in law registered at universities across the UK.
 This programme provides the chance for informative discussion, legal research guidance and opportunities for networking.
 MPhil and PhD law students from across the UK are warmly invited to attend these specially tailored days of presentations and networking opportunities.

-Further details will be posted at http://ials.sas.ac.uk/study/research-training/how-get-phd-law-national-research-training-days-ials.
+Further details are available at http://ials.sas.ac.uk/study/research-training/how-get-phd-law-national-research-training-days-ials.

 PhD Day 2014